Light metro: Capacity

-A report from the World Bank places the capacity of an MCS at 15,000 to 30,000 p/h/d.
-For comparison, ridership capacity of more than 30,000 p/h/d has been quoted as the standard for metro or "heavy rail" standards rapid transit systems, while light rail systems have passenger capacity volumes of around 10,000 to 12,000 p/h/d or 12,000 to 18,000 p/h/d.
-VAL (Véhicule Automatique Léger) systems are categorised in the medium-capacity rail systems because their manufacturer defines their passenger capacities as being up to 30,000 p/h/d.
+A report from the World Bank places the capacity of a light metro system at 15,000 to 30,000 p/h/d (passengers per hour per direction or PPHPD).
+For comparison, ridership capacity of more than 30,000 p/h/d has been quoted as the standard for rapid transit systems, while light rail systems have passenger capacity volumes of around 10,000 to 12,000 p/h/d or 12,000 to 18,000 p/h/d.
+VAL (Véhicule Automatique Léger) systems are categorised as light metro because their manufacturer defines their passenger capacities as being up to 30,000 p/h/d.

-However, the capacity boundaries for a line to be categorised as a medium-capacity system varies according to the standard used, sometimes even within a single country.
-For example, the Taiwan Ministry of Transportation and Communications states that each MCS system can board around 6,000 to 20,000 passengers per hour per direction (p/h/d or PPHPD), while the Taiwan Department of Rapid Transit Systems defines a capacity of 20,000 to 30,000 p/h/d, which approaches many full-scale metro lines, as MCS.
+However, the capacity boundaries for a line to be categorised as a light metro system varies according to the standard used, sometimes even within a single country.
+For example, the Taiwan Ministry of Transportation and Communications states that each "medium-capacity system" can board around 6,000 to 20,000 p/h/d, while the Taiwan Department of Rapid Transit Systems defines a capacity of 20,000 to 30,000 p/h/d, which approaches many rapid transit systems, as "medium-capacity systems".

-In Hong Kong, MTR's Ma On Shan line was locally classified as a medium-capacity system (as it used shorter 4-car SP1950 trains, compared to 7- to 12-car trains on other MTR lines) but can attain up to 32,000 p/h/d which is comparable to the passenger capacity of some full metro transit networks.
-However, it was built to the full heavy rail standard as it was designed to be extended.
+In Hong Kong, MTR's Ma On Shan line was locally classified as a "medium-capacity system" (as it used shorter 4-car SP1950 trains, compared to 7- to 12-car trains on other MTR lines) but can attain up to 32,000 p/h/d which is comparable to the passenger capacity of some rapid transit systems.
+However, it was built to the full rapid transit standard as it was designed to be extended.
 Full-length, 8-car trains were deployed on the line in advance of its extension into the Tuen Ma line in June 2021.
-Two other lines, the Disneyland Resort line shuttle service since 2005 and the South Island line since December 2016, are also classified as MCS because of their shorter trains and smaller capacity, however they use the same technology as the full-capacity rapid transit lines.
+Two other lines, the Disneyland Resort line shuttle service since 2005 and the South Island line since December 2016, are also classified as "medium-capacity systems" because of their shorter trains and smaller capacity, however they use the same technology as the other rapid transit lines.